timbrinson/FloraCatalog/docs/SETUP_GUIDE.md

 **Manual Steps:**
 1. In your Supabase Dashboard, go to the **SQL Editor** (icon on the left sidebar).
 2. Click **"New Query"**.
-3. Open the file `wcvp_schema.txt` from this project's root directory.
+3. Open the file `scripts/wcvp_schema.sql.txt` from the `scripts` folder.
-4. Copy the entire content of `wcvp_schema.txt`.
+4. Copy the entire content of the file.
 5. Paste it into the Supabase SQL Editor.
 6. Click **"Run"** (bottom right).
 7. Verify that tables (`app_taxa`, etc.) have been created by looking at the **Table Editor**.